757372one/AWS/deploy_django_linux_server.md

-# Django On a linux server
+# Django deployment on a linux server
 Launch a Django Project on Amazon Web Services (AWS) EC2

 1. Lunch an instance to ssh into it, Im am going to use ubuntu, if you are using a different linux, map the differences